core-skills/03-zero-to-data-science/program/01_culture.md

 The first is that data is treated as an asset.

-Beyond this, the business create capability to **realize value** from this data.
+Beyond this, the business creates capability to **realize value** from this data.
 That is, it doesn't sit around in a warehouse, it earns its keep.

 Data alone is not valuable (especially if it's not *valued*), but when combined with domain insight and rich metadata, it can be leveraged to create value.
 The better your data management and data *enrichment*, the longer your data will remain useful.